davidmoten/git-properties-maven-plugin/README.md

 git.commit.timestamp.epoch.ms=1579212371000

 ```

+If you are generating a jar or war artifact then the file will a resource at the root of the classpath (`/git.properties`).

 The same properties are set for use in the pom.xml also so you can use `${git.commit.hash.short}` for instance anywhere in the pom.xml.

 ### Overriding defaults